MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 A:  Please see our [Contact your subscriptions administrator](contact-my-admin.md) article for information about contacting your admin.

 ### Q: I'm an admin.
 How do I use this?
-A:  Implemented connected identities is simple.
+A:  Implementing connected identities is simple.
 Check out [this article](personal-email-sign-ins.md) for more information.

 ## See also
 - [Visual Studio documentation](https://docs.microsoft.com/visualstudio/)